Liscuri/getgrass_bot_community/README.md

 The original creator of this project can be found [here](https://github.com/ymmmmmmmm/getgrass_bot).

 This still uses the normal node (1x gain) and this is updated to use the community node (1.25x gain).
-The urls inside `ui.py` are still the original.
+The URLs inside `ui.py` are still the original.
 If you want to support him by using his [referral link](https://app.getgrass.io/register/?referralCode=0PhrIR8TAQX6IG4) feel free to.

 # Cheap proxies 💸

 For cheap static residential socks5 proxies check out [IPRoyal](https://iproyal.com/?r=494893).